Sergeant Hassan

-Sarjan Hassan (English: Sergent Hassan) is 1958 Singaporean Malay-language black-and-white war drama film starring P. Ramlee.
+Sarjan Hassan (English: Sergeant Hassan) is 1958 Singaporean Malay-language black-and-white war drama film starring P. Ramlee.
 The film is set during the Japanese invasion of Malaya during the Second World War.
 Initially, the film was supposed to be directed by Lamberto Avellana; however, he was unable to fully complete the film.
 The directing task was later taken over by P. Ramlee.